 Springy Old-School Wanton Mee

 Seriously, I have no idea what the relation to the famous Fei Fei Wanton Noodles is.
-But to no offence to Fei Fei fans, I liked this version more. insert *shocked* emoticon
+But to no offence to Fei Fei fans, I liked this version much more.

 Ah Wang La Mian Xiao Long Bao